capacitor-community/background-geolocation/README.md

 ```

 ## Changelog

+### v1.0.4
+- Added the `ACCESS_COARSE_LOCATION` permission.
+This is required for apps which target Android 12 (API level 31).
+A preceeding example shows how to add this permission to your app's manifest.

 ### v1.0.0
 - BREAKING: `addWatcher` now returns a Promise which resolves to the callback ID, rather than the callback ID itself.